haoweydu/2020-5ai-team6-Du/docs/project_charter_doc_1.md

 ### Goals and Objectives:
 Our goal is to create a system capable of measuring the temperature, the humidity and the sound intensity in a room.
 The data will then be stored in a database and used by a website to display the informations to the school administration.
 ### Schedule Information:
+During our first two months of work we have been focused on dividing the tasks, learning new tool such as Arduino and creating the databases and the website pages.
 ### Financial Information:
 Since the school already had all the materials needed we did not have to invest money in the project.
 ### Project Priorities and degrees of freedom: